hassan-attar/Fitness-Tracker/README.md

 Welcome to our Fitness Tracker project repository!
 This project was developed by a team of three students, each contributing their expertise to create a feature-rich fitness tracker application.
 The team members and their respective roles in the project are as follows:

-- **Hassan**: Backend Developer - Primarily responsible for the PHP backend implementation and database design, occasionally contributing to the front-end development.
+- **Hassan**: Developer Lead - Primarily responsible for the PHP backend implementation, database design, DevOps and deployment.
+I also contributed to the front-end development.
-- **Nesa**: Hybrid Developer - Contributed to both frontend and backend development.
+- **Nesa**: Developer and Product owner - Contributed to both frontend and backend development.
 - **Amir**: Frontend Developer - Focused on building the user interface using jQuery and Vanilla JS.

 ## Project Overview

 The Fitness Tracker web application was designed with three main sections: recipes, a to-do list for gym workouts, and a fitness tracker.
 However, due to time constraints, we focused on implementing the recipes functionality, the homepage, and pages related to login and signup.

-The application was developed using the PHP/MySQL/jQuery/JavaScript stack.
-While we couldn't implement all the planned features, we are proud of the functionalities we were able to deliver.

 ## Key Features